H.M.C.S. Sackville

 The town that Nova Scotian's call their own,

-In livery white, blue and grey, you'll find her harboured, safe to day,
+In livery white, blue and grey, you'll find her harboured,

 For H.M.C.S.
 Sackville has come home.